 Determine who is a party to the hearing.
 See HALLEX I-2-1-45.

 Determine the issues in the case.
 See generally HALLEX I-2-2.

-Document whether the claimant has objected to appearing at hearing by video teleconferencing.
+Document whether the claimant has objected to appearing at the hearing by video teleconferencing.
 See HALLEX I-2-0-21.

-Determine if the testimony of any other witness is needed at the hearing.
+Determine whether the testimony of any other witness is needed at the hearing.
 For instructions regarding when field office employees can be called as witnesses, see HALLEX I-2-5-71.